-This is my go-to banana bread recipe— with its moist texture, buttery banana flavor, and incredibly soft crumb, this is truly the best banana recipe that you'll ever have.
-With 5 star reviews from taste-testers you'll agree it is too!
+This has been my go-to banana bread recipe for years— with its moist texture, buttery flavor, and incredibly soft crumb, this is truly the best banana recipe that you'll ever have!

-This is my favorite banana bread recipe, one that I make all the time.
-It's the recipe that I look forward to making when I have over-ripe bananas on the counter and the bread that is often in the freezer.
-To say that I'm obsessed with this banana bread recipe is an understatement— if you haven't tried it yet, now is the time.
+This is my favorite banana bread recipe, one that I've been making for years.
+It's the recipe that I immediately make when I have ripe bananas lingering on the counter and the bread that is often in my freezer.
+It's the recipe that I make nearly every weekend.
+If you haven't tried this recipe, the time is now.

-There are many ways to mash bananas, but let me tell you the easiest way.
-Simply break apart the bananas into large pieces and place them into the bowl of a stand mixer or a large mixing bowl with your hand mixer.
+There's a few ways to mash bananas— using a fork, potato masher, or the quickest way, a hand mixer or stand mixer.
+Simply break apart the bananas into chunks and place them into a bowl.
 Start beating on low, then gradually increase to high speed as the bananas break down.
 You want the bananas very mashed with very little large chunks.

 Banana Bread Ingredients